 - Reduce patient care delays by empowering specialist offices with access to view exams and reports—well before the patient visit.

 As mentioned earlier, radiology doesn’t live on an island.
-Radiology practices and departments can maximize value from their technology investment by expanding beyond radiology and cardiology.
-The first departments to consider: Ultrasound, pulmonology, dermatology and wound care, endoscopy, and dentistry.
+Radiology practices and departments can maximize value from their technology investment by expanding beyond radiology.
+The first departments to consider: Cardiology, ultrasound, pulmonology, dermatology and wound care, endoscopy, and dentistry.

 Radiologists have been focused on patient care throughout their careers.
 Now it’s time for the entire healthcare enterprise to put the necessary technology tools at their fingertips.

 Dive into the transformative world of AI-enhanced radiology with Change Healthcare's cloud-based solutions.
 Streamline workflows, prioritize urgent studies, and collaborate in real-time.
 Why wait for tomorrow's advancements when they're available today?